three-kings-code/terraform-beginner-bootcamp-2023/journal/Week1.md

 ### Fileexists function

-This is a built in terraform function to check the existance of files.
+This is a built in terraform function to check the existence of files.

 ```hcl
 condition = fileexists(var.error_html_filepath)